walshbr/introduction-to-text-analysis/archives/nines.md

 * Will you require payment to see them?
 * Why?

 If you have ever tried to access a resource from an online newspaper only to be told that you need to subscribe to see their content, you have encountered such **paywalled** materials.
 Resources like these can be juxtaposed with **open access** materials.
-While there are different levels and variants, open access broadly means that the materials are provided available with little to no restrictions.
+While there are different levels and variants, open access broadly means that the materials are available with little to no restrictions: you can access them without having to pay for them.
 For many, the choice is an ethical and a political one.
 But open access materials do raise serious financial questions:

 * Keeping materials online requires sustained funding over time.
 How can open access work be maintained if they are presented for free?